- 2 tablespoons butter

 - Place butter in a 10-in. ovenproof skillet; place in a 425° oven for 2-3 minutes or until melted.
 In a blender, process the eggs, milk, flour, sugar and nutmeg until smooth.
 Pour into prepared skillet.

 - Bake at 425° for 16-18 minutes or until puffed and browned.
 Dust with confectioners' sugar.
-Serve with lemon and syrup if desired.
-Yield: 4-6 servings.
+Serve with lemon wedges and, if desired, syrup and raspberries.
+Yield: 4 servings.

 "I did not like this recipe at all.
 The pancake is too dense for my taste and not sweet enough.
 I sprinkled chocolate chips on top to add a little more flavor and sweetness.
 I won't make it again."